 Here's a play-by-play of everything you need to know about how Matt Hancock acted illegally during the COVID-19 pandemic.

 What has Matt Hancock been found to have done illegally?

 There is usually a competitive tender process for the government awarding contracts for services.
 A competitive tender, which is also called an “open tender” or “public tender”, is when a contract is published by a public sector organisation to invite competing offers from suppliers, often in the search of the best value and quality service.
 However, as the pandemic struck in early 2020, there was a rush to secure equipment and services to tackle the increasingly worrying spread of the virus in the UK, and this process fell by the wayside.

 Not-for-profit organisation Good Law Project (GLP) took legal action against the DHSC over its “wholesale failure” to disclose details of the awarded contracts, and was successful.
-A judge said there was “no dispute” the health secretary had acted unlawfully by not publishing details within 30 days of contracts being signed, and the public had a right to know where the "vast" amounts spent had gone and how contracts were awarded.
+A judge said there was “no dispute” the former health secretary had acted unlawfully by not publishing details within 30 days of contracts being signed, and the public had a right to know where the "vast" amounts spent had gone and how contracts were awarded.

 Who were the contracts for?

 Per The Guardian, the GLP highlighted three PPE contracts to illustrate their case: a £252 million contract for the supply of face masks with a finance company, Ayanda Capital; a £108 million contract with Clandeboye Agencies, which had previously supplied only confectionery products; and PPE contracts worth £345 million with a company trading as Pestfix.

 Not only is it in the public interest for the government to be transparent in awarding public contracts, but also publishing the contract details allows auditing bodies such as the NAO to "scrutinise and ask questions about this expenditure,” said Justice Chamberlain.